The 29 Best Virtual Happy Hour Ideas in 2022

 Engage in lively, literary discussion with your fellow bibliophiles.
 Added points for anyone that comes up with a signature cocktail that pairs well with the book.

-You may have had to cancel that planned vacation to Italy, but by rolling up your sleeves, pouring yourself a glass of Chianti and enjoying an authentic Italian menu, you can enjoy Italy at home.
+You may be too busy to take a trip to Italy, but by rolling up your sleeves, pouring yourself a glass of Chianti and enjoying an authentic Italian menu, you can enjoy Italy at home.
 If you’re using Zoom, upload a travel-inspired backdrop to set the mood.

 Have you been meaning to visit a friend’s new house but haven’t gotten around to it yet?
-Welcome guests into your home, albeit virtually, and give them a peek into where you’ve be been holed up these past few weeks.
+Welcome guests into your home, albeit virtually, and give them the grand tour via device.

 Looking for a laugh?
 Enjoy the full comedy club experience at home by attending a virtual show.